Scott3142/python-programming/codelabs/part-2.md

     second = int(input("Enter the second number: "))

-    print("The combined sum of the numbers is: " + str(sum(first, second)))
+    print("The combined sum of the numbers is: " + str(self.sum(first, second)))

-def sum(self,first, second):
+def sum(self, first, second):
     return first + second
 ```

 In the example above, the method's return value is not stored in a variable but is instead directly used as part of the print operation.
-The print command's execution is done by the computer first evaluating the string `"The combined sum of the numbers is: "+ sum(first, second)`.
+The print command's execution is done by the computer first evaluating the string `"The combined sum of the numbers is: "+ self.sum(first, second)`.
 The computer first looks for the variables `first` and `second` and copies their values as the values ​​of the method `sum`'s parameters.
 The method then adds the values of the parameters ​​together, after which it returns a value.
 This value takes the place of the `sum` method call, whereby the sum is appended to the string `"The combined sum of the numbers is: "`.

 Since the values passed to a method are copied to its parameters, the names of the parameters and the names of the variables defined on the side of the caller have, in fact, nothing to do with each other.
 In the previous example, both the variables of the main program and the method parameters were named the same (`first` and `second`) "by accident".
 The code below will function in precisely the same manner even though the variables are named differently: